Celebrating the Summer Solstice

 Live at Stonehenge

 For over 5000 years, Stonehenge has been associated with the winter and summer solstices.
-Every year people gather together at Stonehenge in Wilshire to sing, dance and watch the sun rise over the Heel Stone.
+Every year people gather together at Stonehenge in Wiltshire to sing, dance and watch the sunrise over the Heel Stone.
 It's one of the world's most popular summer solstice celebrations.
-With COVID-19 putting a stop to large gatherings, the lovely people at English Heritage are offering the next best thing.
-For the first time in history, Stonehenge will be livestreamed!

 Leave a comment